god-s-perfect-idiot/VirtOS/README.md

 Time to move forward with a better base.

-VirtOS is bound to be one of its kind, fully browser dwelling webapp.
+VirtOS is bound to be one of its kind, fully browser dwelling OS.

 TODO:
 - Everything